-Little high-quality evidence exists.
-There may be other factors that help but which have not yet been trialled and so lack the evidence base to be recommended.
-This review looks at what the scientific evidence so far suggests work can do to help if you have an upper limb disorder.
+This review looks at the limited high-quality evidence available on what employers can do to support a worker with an upper limb disorder once it starts.
+There may be other factors that improve the condition but which have not yet been trialled and so lack the evidence base to be recommended.